ZIP Code

+The ZIP Code system (an acronym for Zone Improvement Plan) is the system of postal codes used by the United States Postal Service (USPS).
+The term ZIP was chosen to suggest that the mail travels more efficiently and quickly (zipping along) when senders include the code in the postal address.
+ZIP+4 is a registered trademark of the United States Postal Service, which also registered ZIP Code as a service mark until 1997, and which claims "ZIP Code" as a trademark though it is not registered.

-A ZIP Code is a postal code used by the United States Postal Service (USPS).
-Introduced on July 1, 1963, the basic format consisted of five digits.
-In 1983, an extended ZIP+4 code was introduced; it included the five digits of the ZIP Code, followed by a hyphen and four digits that designated a more specific location.
+Introduced on July 1, 1963, the basic format was five digits, the first designating a region of the country and subsequent digits localizing the destination further.
+In 1983, an extended code was introduced named ZIP+4; it included the five digits of the ZIP Code, followed by a hyphen and four digits that designated a location even more specific than the original five.

-The term ZIP is an acronym for Zone Improvement Plan; it was chosen to suggest that the mail travels more efficiently and quickly (zipping along) when senders use the code in the postal address.
-The term ZIP Code was originally registered as a service mark by the USPS; its registration expired in 1997.
+Private carriers and the USPS use ZIP Codes to route deliveries.
+In addition, ZIP Codes have become a basis for breaking down demographic, marketing, and sales data for analytical purposes.

 History

-Early history and five-digit ZIP Codes
+Early postal zones

 The early history and context of postal codes began with postal district/zone numbers.
-The United States Post Office Department (USPOD) implemented postal zones for 178 large cities in May 1943.
-Postmaster General Frank Walker explained that many experienced postal clerks were going into the army, and the zone system would enable inexperienced clerks to sort mail without having to learn the delivery area of each city carrier.
+The United States Post Office Department (USPOD) implemented postal zones for 124 large cities in May 1943.
+Postmaster General Frank C. Walker explained that many experienced postal clerks were going into the army, and the zone system would enable inexperienced clerks to sort mail without having to learn the delivery area of each city carrier.